gideonadeti/gideonadeti/README.md

 Welcome to my GitHub profile.

-I'm a Full-Stack Developer experienced in building, deploying, and maintaining web applications using technologies like NestJS, Next.js, MongoDB, PostgreSQL, Docker, and AWS.
+I'm a Full-Stack Developer experienced in building, deploying, and maintaining web applications using technologies like NestJS, Next.js, PostgreSQL, MongoDB, Docker, and AWS.
 I specialize in backend, am proficient in frontend, and have a solid foundation in DevOps.

 I began my journey through [freeCodeCamp](https://www.freecodecamp.org) and [The Odin Project](https://www.theodinproject.com).
-I now continue growing by building personal projects, collaborating with others, and leveraging resources like [Developer Roadmaps](https://roadmap.sh).
+I continue growing by building personal projects, collaborating with others, and leveraging resources like [Developer Roadmaps](https://roadmap.sh).

 I value clear communication and efficient problem-solving.
 I work effectively in collaborative teams and can also operate independently when necessary.
-I'm committed to best practices, and I deliver quality work on time.
-I'm always learning and improving to stay sharp and deliver better results.
+I'm committed to best practices and delivering quality work on time.
+I'm always learning and improving to stay sharp and produce better results.

 I'm open to full-time roles, freelance work, and collaboration on meaningful and impactful projects.
 Feel free to reach out!